ecg-icas/icas/src/source/reference/get-metrics-report.rst

 dailyBudgetMicros           3000                        long        Daily limit of the ad (in micros). totalBudgetMicros           7000                        long        Total budget of the ad (in micros). relativePerformance         75                          int         Returns the relative performance of the ad (on a scale of [1-100]) compared to competition within the ad's category.
 Higher score means better performance.
-A score of 0 could indicate there is not enough data to infer the value at the moment. eSpentMicros                0.42                        float       Returns the eCPC (effective cost per website click) in micros
+A score of 0 could indicate there is not enough data to infer the value at the moment. eSpentMicros                0.42                        float       Returns the effective cost per website click in micros
 =======================     ========================    ========    =============================================================

 V1